savonet/liquidsoap/doc/content/harbor.md

 openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout server.key -out server.crt -subj "/CN=localhost" -days 3650
 ```

 You also have per-source parameters.
-You can retreive them using the command
+You can retrieve them using the command
 `liquidsoap -h input.harbor`.
 The most important one are:

 * `user`, `password`: set a permanent login and password for this harbor source.